Changissnz/nu_merchant_principal/README.md

 over the delegators, who would rather play and follow along than to emphasize their own ideal choices in the "game".

+Autonomy is a multi-faceted question in arrangements that are games.
+Why would an agent participate in some arrangement called a game if there is the certainty that the best outcome, in the form of payoffs from the true cost table, cannot result in their betterment?
+The agent diverges from their original circumstances that would have granted them opportunities to pursue some desired sequence of outcomes, each a checkpoint of success or at least, gratification.
+Then they are enmeshed in circumstances that require their actions to be geared towards some objective directly related to the specific temporal demands of those circumstances.